#902 Demers’ therapeutic thriller

 Dr. Annick Boudreau is a winning literary creation: she’s smart, funny, confident, and easy to cheer for.
 Demers plans at least one more novel with her as the central character.
 I hope the narrator will get out of Annick’s way a bit, relying more on her and what she says and does and less on hyped-up style.
 I hope as well that the complicated, high-stakes therapeutic challenges Annick faces will be more central to the plot.
 Psychology is important in lots of crime fiction, but there’s a potential here for a different kind of psychological thriller with a truly serious interest in illness and treatment.

 Paul Headrick is the author of a novel, That Tune Clutches My Heart (Gaspereau Press, 2008; finalist for the BC Book Prize for Fiction), and a collection of short stories, The Doctrine of Affections (Freehand Books, 2010; finalist for the Alberta Book Award for Trade Fiction).
 He has also published a textbook, A Method for Writing Essays about Literature (Thomas Nelson, 2009; 3rd edition 2016).
 Paul has an M.A. in Creative Writing and a Ph.D. in English Literature.
 He taught creative writing for many years at Langara College and gave workshops at writers’ festivals from Denman Island to San Miguel de Allende, Mexico.
 He is a mentor for the graduate fiction workshop in The Writer’s Studio at SFU.
-Editor’s note: Paul Headrick has also reviewed books by Rhea Tregebov, Hazel Plante, Anakana Schofield, Deni Ellis Béchard, Linda Rogers, Kathy Page (two books), and Karen Charleson for The Ormsby Review.
+Editor’s note: Paul Headrick has also reviewed books by Rhea Tregebov, Hazel Plante, Anakana Schofield, Deni Ellis Béchard, Linda Rogers, Kathy Page (Dear Evelyn), Kathy Page (The Two of Us), and Karen Charleson for The Ormsby Review.

 The Ormsby Review.
 More Books.
 More Reviews.
 More Often.